Trixarian/sakis3g-source/README.md

 Running
 -------

-Once install you can run the program simply by typing sakis3g from the terminal.
+Once installed you can run the program simply by typing sakis3g from the terminal.
 See `sakis3g help` and `sakis3g man` for a complete list of commands.

 Use the sakis3g.conf in the files directory as a basis to automated your 3G connection.
 This will allow the use of the `sakis3g connect` command to connect.
 Just `sudo cp files/sakis3g.conf /etc` when you're done configuring it.